-Real Life Scenarios
+REAL Life Scenarios

-"Sometimes girls are told there are good jobs in the city."
+"She is told there are good jobs in the city."

 Women of all ages are promised good jobs by traffickers away from their homes.
 Often it is friends, and even family members, who offer to pay for the travelling costs, passports and accommodation.